artmetla/DejaView/docs/design-docs/api-and-abi.md

 _Is the UNIX socket protocol used within Chrome processes?_

-No. Within Chrome processes (the browser app, not CrOS) Perfetto doesn't use any doesn't use any unix socket.
+No. Within Chrome processes (the browser app, not CrOS) DejaView doesn't use any doesn't use any unix socket.
 Instead it uses the functionally equivalent Mojo endpoints [`Producer{Client,Host}` and `Consumer{Client,Host}`][mojom].